Family Of Rookie Cop Charged In George Floyd’s Murder Is Reportedly Asking For Donations For His Legal Fees

 During the same Cuomo Prime Time interview, Gray insisted that the bodycam footage showed that Floyd was resisting arrest.

-“It wasn’t a violent resistance, but it was not a kind of nonresistance that an individual should do when a police officer is arresting him,” Gray said.
+“It wasn’t a violent resistance, but it was not a kind of nonresistance that an individual should do when a police officer is arresting him,” he said.

-The narrative being put forth by Lane’s family and his lawyer is in sharp contrast to the criticism Lane has received from the public and law enforcement officials, according to TMZ.
+The narrative being put forth by Lane’s family and his lawyer is in sharp contrast to the criticism he has received from the public and law enforcement officials, according to TMZ.
 Lane can be seen on several videos of the incident helping to restrain Floyd by holding his feet while Chauvin knelt on his neck.
-Though Lane is heard more than once asking whether Floyd should be rolled on his side, when Chauvin refused to do so, Lane did not intervene further.
+Though Lane is heard more than once asking whether Floyd should be rolled on his side, he did not intervene further when Chauvin told him to do so.

 Per TMZ, Lane has been widely criticized for his failure to remove Chauvin from Floyd, as have the other officers involved in the incident.

-According to TMZ, Lane faces up to 40 years in prison for his involvement in Floyd’s death.
+He faces up to 40 years in prison for his alleged involvement in Floyd’s death.